 Today we travel to the coast, via Budva, and take the Lepetane-Kamenari ferry to Perast where you can enjoy an optional boat trip and private guided tour of the Lady of the Rock followed by a light lunch at a restaurant on the shore of Kotor Bay.
 A short drive around the stunning bay brings us to the old city of Kotor (UNESCO) where we will spend our afternoon.
 There is an optional climb to the old fortress for the intrepid, otherwise you are free to explore, and/or take up residence in one of the myriad cafes until we are ready to drive up the Serpentine to Njegusi to enjoy the breathtaking views across the Bay before a leisurely return to your hotel for a Gala Dinner.

 Breakfast … followed by ‘one last coffee’ in your favourite local haunts.

-Now might be a really good time to look at our outline itinerary for the Connoisseur 7-night trip.
+Now might be a really good time to look at our outline itinerary for the Classic 7-night trip.